Skip to content

 Silently record the event for compliance without interrupting.

-Every detection event is recorded in the audit log.
+Every detection event is recorded.
 Access from Violations in the dashboard.
+Each entry includes:

 • Timestamp and device identifier